afshinsadeghi/Conversational_AI_LLM_SPARQL/README.md

 ![alt text](./img/Conversation_system.png "An image of the interface website included in the prototype.")

-# requiements:
+# Requiements:
-Setting the openAI API for GPT-4 key or changing main_openGptx.py to main.py to use OpenGpt-X
+Setting the openAI API for the GPT-4 key or changing main_openGptx.py to main.py to use OpenGpt-X

 ### To run the application :